 Murphy Windmill Restoration

 Since the 1947 restoration, there have been several attempts to rehabilitate the Murphy Windmill.
 In the late 1960’s Eleanor Rossi Crabtree, daughter to former San Francisco mayor Angelo Rossi, campaigned to restore both windmills and bring them back to their former glory.
-However, as the restoration costs rose, the Murphy Windmill was eventually dropped from the program.

 The second phase involved rehabilitating the concrete base and the slate-clad tower, as well as installing the cap, sails, and gears.
 The third and final phase includes a water pumping system and landscape improvements.